-- 1. Provide a mix of dwelling types, sizes and open space to cater for a range of household types and living styles. - 2.
+- Provide a mix of dwelling types, sizes and open space to cater for a range of household types and living styles. - 2.
 Provide dwelling layout that is sufficiently flexible for residents' changing needs over time. - Meet the Australian Adaptable Housing Standard (AS 4299-1995) and provide a sufficient proportion of dwellings that include accessible layouts and features to accommodate the changing requirements of residents.

-- 1. In addition to the provisions for dwelling mix in the ADG, residential apartment buildings and shop-top housing must comply with the following apartment mix and size: - Studio and one bedroom units must not be less than 10% of the total mix of units within each development; - Three or more bedroom units must not be less than 10% of the total mix of units within each development; - Dual-key apartments must not exceed 10% of the total number of apartments; and - A minimum of 10% of all dwellings (or at least one dwelling whichever is greater) to be capable of adaptation for disabled or elderly residents. - 2.
-Adaptable dwellings must be designed in accordance with the Australian Adaptable Housing Standard (AS 4299-1995). - 3.
-Provide certification from an Accredited Access Consultant confirming that the adaptable dwellings are capable of being modified, when required by the occupant, to comply with the Australian Adaptable Housing Standard (AS 4299-1995). - 4.
-Ensure car parking and garages allocated to adaptable dwellings comply with the requirements of the relevant Australian Standard for disabled parking spaces.
+- In addition to the provisions for dwelling mix in the ADG, residential apartment buildings and shop-top housing must comply with the following apartment mix and size: - Studio and one bedroom units must not be less than 10% of the total mix of units within each development; - Three or more bedroom units must not be less than 10% of the total mix of units within each development; - Dual-key apartments must not exceed 10% of the total number of apartments; and - A minimum of 10% of all dwellings (or at least one dwelling whichever is greater) to be capable of adaptation for disabled or elderly residents. - Adaptable dwellings must be designed in accordance with the Australian Adaptable Housing Standard (AS 4299-1995). - Provide certification from an Accredited Access Consultant confirming that the adaptable dwellings are capable of being modified, when required by the occupant, to comply with the Australian Adaptable Housing Standard (AS 4299-1995). - Ensure car parking and garages allocated to adaptable dwellings comply with the requirements of the relevant Australian Standard for disabled parking spaces. - In addition to the provisions for dwelling mix in the ADG, residential apartment buildings and shop-top housing must comply with the following apartment mix and size: - Studio and one bedroom units must not be less than 10% of the total mix of units within each development. - Three or more bedroom units must not be less than 10% of the total mix of units within each development.